bugzmanov/nes_ebook/src/chapter_5_1.md

 > ```

-If everything is fine, the first mismatch should look like this:
+If everything is OK, the first mismatch should look like this:

 ```
 C6B3  A9 AA     LDA #$AA                        A:FF X:97 Y:4   C6B3  A9 AA     LDA #$AA                        A:FF X:97 Y:4